Know Your Rights

 - Care for broken bones without surgery

 *More serious and invasive care, such as surgery, is NOT allowed.

 Learn more about healthcare services for unaccompanied minors here.

-If you’re a pregnant or parenting teen in a public school, there are certain guidelines the school must follow under a federal law called Title IX (title 9).
+If you’re a teen that is pregnant or a teen that’s a parent in a public school, there are certain guidelines the school must follow under a federal law called Title IX (Title 9).
 A school is NOT allowed to discriminate against a teen because they are pregnant or parenting.

 Learn more about your rights here.

 Regardless of sexual orientation, gender identity or gender expression, your rights are protected.

 - Bullying (including cyberbullying) is not allowed in public schools